-The use of fractions from AW in the While there are limiting factors to the use construction sector offers two key benefits. of AW in the construction sector, such as First, if the AW used for construction limited, fragmentated or lack of regulations, purposes is usually burned openly, the the revival of AW as a construction material negative effects of doing so can be prevented in SSA is being driven by the need for by providing a new use case for the AW. sustainable, affordable, and locally sourced materials.
-With rising environmental Secondly, if AW is used without thermoconcerns, the growing demand for affordable chemical conversion or if biochar is produced housing, and the advancement of eco-friendly and further on used as an amendment to construction technologies, agricultural concrete, then carbon contained in the waste is proving to be a viable and AW can be sequestered and thereby taken sustainable alternative in the construction out from the carbon cycle and temporarily sector.
-This movement also supports stored in the buildings that are constructed. the preservation of traditional building knowledge while promoting innovative, Also, in the case of the use of AW in modern approaches to green building.
+The use of fractions from AW in the construction sector offers two key benefits.
+First, if the AW used for construction purposes is usually burned openly, the negative effects of doing so can be prevented by providing a new use case for the AW.

+Secondly, if AW is used without thermochemical conversion or if biochar is produced and further on used as an amendment to concrete, then carbon contained in the AW can be sequestered and thereby taken out from the carbon cycle and temporarily stored in the buildings that are constructed.

-the construction sector, focus must be laid on defining and complying with specifications in order to allow for a beneficial use and sustainable recycling.
+Also, in the case of the use of AW in the construction sector, focus must be laid on defining and complying with specifications in order to allow for a beneficial use and sustainable recycling.